 In addition, if the necessary conditions are met, they will receive Statutory Paternity Pay (SPP).

 Whether you have to pay them SPP depends on how long they have worked for you and how much they earn – essentially the same tests as for SMP.
 In addition the employee must continue to work for the employer until the baby is born.
 They will also have to provide you with a declaration that they will be responsible for the child’s upbringing and give you notice of when they want you to start paying their SPP.
-Note that the employee entitled to paternity leave and pay does not necessarily have to be male.
+Note that the employee entitled to Statutory Paternity Leave and Pay does not necessarily have to be male.

 Where an employee is not entitled to payment of SPP, then you have to give them form SPP1.

 Payments of SPP count as earnings.
-You must deduct tax and National Insurance contributions (NIC) from them in the usual way.
+You must deduct tax and NIC from them in the usual way.

 You'll normally be able to recover some or all of the SPP you pay (see later).